 Before they create a course evaluation form, institutions must plan how they will conduct the survey to draw out the feedback they need from students.
-Here's how to create effective course evaluations students will actually complete, giving you the data you need to make improvements.
+Here's how to create effective course evaluations that students will want to complete, giving you the data you need to improve.

-Before you start formulating questions, determine what you're trying to measure with the course evaluation and how the information will be used.
+Before creating the best course evaluation questions, determine what you're trying to measure with the course evaluation and how you will use the information.
 Some common focus areas include course structure, communication tools, and teaching methods.
 The goals you want to achieve will inform the type of information that you need to gather.
 Determine what kind of data you want to collect and why.

 Students take courses across departments and programs, so make sure the base questions and survey length are consistent regardless of which course is under review.
 Consider using targeted surveys to measure specific elements of a program or course.

-Clearly state the purpose of the evaluation up front, so that your goal is clear to the student.
+Clearly state the purpose of the evaluation up front so that your goal is clear to the student.
 Questions should be clear, specific, and targeted.
-Be sure each question addresses a single criteria, and avoid leading questions that introduce bias.
-(For example, avoid questions like, "The instructor was available to answer questions offline, and all of our course materials were easily accessible online.”)
+Be sure each question addresses a single criterion, and avoid leading questions that introduce bias.
+For example, avoid prompts like, "The instructor was available to answer questions offline, and all of our course materials were easily accessible online."

-Be strategic about the questions you’re including and limit the number of custom questions teachers and administrators are able to add.
+Be strategic about the questions you include and limit the number of custom questions teachers and administrators can add.
 Be mindful that students need to complete multiple evaluations, so keep it brief and to the point.
 The shorter the evaluation, the more likely students will complete it, so you'll have higher response rates.
 If the survey is concise, students will stay engaged and take the time to provide genuine and honest feedback.

 Reinforce to students that feedback is anonymous and that you will keepresponses confidential.
 Students may not want to give honest feedback if they are worried about faculty identifying them.
 Confidentiality encourages candid feedback and helps boost response rates.

 An online course evaluation solution like Watermark Course Evaluations & Surveys (formerly EvaluationKIT) makes it convenient for students to provide feedback anytime, anywhere.
 The software turns feedback from surveys into actionable insights that you can use to improve learning and teaching outcomes.
 If you need valuable feedback from your course evaluations or have questions about how to do a course evaluation, Watermark can help.
 Learn more about our software by requesting a demo today!